keelback-code/wizard-name-generator/README.md

 Wilcard Mode page
 ![Wilcard Mode page](assets/images/readme-images/wireframe-wildcard-mode.jpg)

-The main difference between the wireframes and the site is the removal of the 'Home' link from the navigation bar; as it only led to the landing page, which has only links for the two modes, it seemed unnecessary.
+The main difference between the wireframes and the site is the removal of the 'Home' link from the navigation bar; as it only led to the landing page, which only has links for the two modes, it seemed unnecessary.
 The header still provides a link back to home if the user needs to go back to the landing page, but the navigation bar will still allow them to intuitively navigate the site.

 ### Colour schemes and typography

 I have chosen Space Mono for the font because it gives the site a retro feel, without being over-the-top.
 I am sticking with a white background and black text for this website, so as to focus on the game.
-It contributes to the retro feel but is also clear and concise for ease-of-use.
+It contributes to the retro feel but is also clear and concise for ease-of-use and accessibility.

 ### Features